IVF After Tubal Ligation

 At one-third the cost of the national average, CNY Fertility provides a much more affordable option costing just $5,769 for an IVF cycle, including medications.

-If you’ve had your tubes tied and do IVF to get pregnant, your chances of success are similar to other people experiencing infertility who do IVF.
-According to the final 2020 data from the Society for Reproductive Technology (SART), IVF success rates varied by age:
+If you’ve had your tubes tied and do IVF to get pregnant, your chances of success are similar to people who undergo IVF for infertility.

 • Women under age 35 have a live birth rate of 54.5%